 5) HUAWEI E8372h-320 Unlocked Wi-Fi Dongle SIM Free

 This compact dongle WIFI hotspot plugs into a USB port and can power sixteen devices.
 The WIFI password and connectivity details are conveniently hidden behind the slideout cover keeping your details secure.
 If you want something, small and inexpensive as a back hotspot solution, this is ideal.

 - Connects up to sixteen wireless devices

 - Unlocked, so you can use a SIM card of your choice

-This is such a good bit of tech for remote workers and available at such a budget price that it would be a shame not to mention it.
-Not a portable hot spot but more a security device, this mini GL.iNet pairs with whatever VPN service you use (such as Nord VPN, it works with 30+ providers) and routes all of your devices through making for a very simple and effortless security solution.
+This is such a good bit of tech for remote workers and available at a budget price that it would be a shame not to mention it.
+Not a portable hot spot but more a security device — this mini GL.iNet pairs with whatever VPN service you use (such as Nord VPN.
+It works with 30+ providers) and routes all of your devices through making for a very simple and effortless security solution.

 This colourful, small device allows you to convert a public network(wired/wireless) to private Wi-Fi for secure surfing.
 You can also use this to access your favourite streaming services that aren’t available outside of their home country.

 We hope you have enjoyed this article and found the perfect mobile hot spot for you.
 For more items perfect for digital nomads and remote workers, don’t forget to check out the resources page.